Learn More About NASA eClips™

 The video format arouses students' curiosity and encourages them to ask their own questions.
 By piquing student interest, NASA eClips™ encourages students to explore new topics on their own.
 Video segments can be used to determine students' depth of understanding.
-Students can design their own video segments modeled after the NASA eClips™ to demonstrate their understanding of concepts taught in the classroom.
+Students can produce their own NASA Spotlite video segments to demonstrate their understanding of science concepts gained during the production process.

-Teachers and others can access all NASA eClips™ products on the Internet.
+Teachers, non-formal educators and families can access all NASA eClips™ products on the Internet.
 Video segments are available at http://www.youtube.com/NASAeClips.
 Video segments with additional teacher materials and program information are available at https://nasaeclips.arc.nasa.gov/.
 To learn more about the Spotlite student production challenge, email the NASA eClips team through the Contact Us link.

-Do I need to register to use these programs?.
+Do I need to register to use these resources?

 Registration is not needed to use NASA eClips™ materials.
 Materials are available on demand and free of charge to anyone with Internet access.